bwplotka/mimic/README.md

 `GoCodeIt` is a package that allows you to define your configuration using Go and generate this into configuration files your application and tooling understands.

-## Why Create `GoCodeIt`?
+## Why was`GoCodeIt` created?

-`GoCodeIt` has been built from our past experience using this concept to configure our applications and infratstructre at Improbable.
+`GoCodeIt` has been built from our past experience using this concept to configure our applications and infratstructre.

-This project is an rebuild based on that initial idea from scratch in our spare time, with input from the wider community.

 It offers not only to show the concept and an implementation example but also to share what we have learned, best practice and patterns that we believe are valuable for everyone.

 ## But Why Go?